GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 By default, users will get the default authentication mechanism as specified [above](#default-authentication-mechanism).
 However, using the OpenID Connect `acr_value`, web and mobile clients can request any *enabled* authentication mechanism.

-Enabled scripts can be confirmed by checking oxTrust, or the Gluu OP configuration URL, `https://<hostname>/.well-known/openid-configuration`, and finding the `"acr_values_supported"`.
+Enabled scripts can be confirmed by checking oxTrust or the Gluu OP configuration URL, `https://<hostname>/.well-known/openid-configuration`, and finding the `"acr_values_supported"`.

 Learn more about `acr_values` in the [OpenID Connect core scpec](http://openid.net/specs/openid-connect-core-1_0.html#acrSemantics) and in the Gluu Server [OpenID Connect docs](../admin-guide/openid-connect.md/#authentication).